xhuntx/Data_Science/README.md

 ## Instructions:
 To use:
-Go into the dist folder and download the "EmailFliter.zip", then run it, go to settings > privacy & security > scroll down to open anyway
+Go into the dist folder and download the [EmailFilter Zip file ](EmailFliter.zip), then run it, go to settings > privacy & security > scroll down to open anyway
 (Keep the terminal open),
 go through Google auth,
 and choose how many emails you want filtered.